dhiegosales/MOHID-SOIL-TOOL/README.md

       - Brazil silt raster (provided by Embrapa)
       - Brazil clay raster (provided by Embrapa)
       - Density raster (provided by Embrapa)
+   - *The tool is versatile and flexible, allowing the incorporation of any available raster data from both global and local sources into the study.

 **b) Processing Input Files:** The tool clips soil type shapefiles using the watershed shapefile as a mask and calculates percentages of sand, silt, clay, and density for each soil polygon within the watershed folowuing these steps:
    - Processing Shapefiles: